sooryamuthuraj/port_availability/README.md

 # Port Availability Extension for Dynatrace

+A Dynatrace extension to monitor the availability of network endpoints (host:port) at regular intervals.
+This extension reports metrics to Dynatrace, allowing you to track and alert on port availability.

+## Features

+- Monitors the availability of TCP ports on remote hosts.
+- Configurable check intervals and timeouts.
+- Reports metrics to Dynatrace for dashboards and alerts.
+- Graceful shutdown and thread management.
+- Lightweight and scalable for up to 200 endpoints on a 4-core, 8 GB RAM server.

 ## How to add the extension to your environment

 ### 1. Go to certificates folder and download the ca.pem